Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Local Tame Parahoric Nonabelian Hodge Correspondence

 \section{Local Tame Parahoric Nonabelian Hodge Correspondence}

-In this section, we study tame $G$-connections and tame $G$-Higgs bundles over a formal disc $\mathbb{D}$.
+In this section, we study tame $G$-local systems and logarithmic $G$-Higgs bundles over a formal disc $\mathbb{D}$.
 We prove the \emph{tame nonabelian Hodge correspondence} over $\mathbb{D}$ and generalize this correspondence to a parahoric version.